mattgoar/Nav-SQL-Style-Guide/README.md

 The only exception is when you need to join onto a table more than once and need to distinguish them.

-### Include the table when there is a join, but omit it otherwise
+### Include the table or alias when there is a join, but omit it otherwise

 When there are no join involved, there's no ambiguity around which table the columns came from so you can leave the table name out: